 Olivier, Kloe (and her grandmother), Anelace and Loewe all have various shades of them, and aside from Loewe there's nothing particularly supernatural about any of them, and Loewe's "supernatural" abilities have nothing to do with his eyes.

 (Zero No Kiseki/SC spoilers):Renne may also have had violet eyes since that's what her father actually has, but we've never gotten any confirmation as to what her eye color was before her eyes were changed to gold.
 Interestingly, the "puppet" of her dad in SC was given golden eyes instead of purple, presumably to ensure they actually "looked" related.

-Randomly Drops: A ton of equipments in 3rd.
-Most of them aren't really the best equipments (in fact, all of them have multiple "levels", so you might find a weapon, then the same weapon except with more attack and a "+1" as an affix later), but there sure are a lot of them.
-Really painful for those who wants a copy of every item.
+Randomly Drops: A ton of equipment in 3rd.
+Most of them aren't really the best equipment (in fact, all of them have multiple "levels", so you might find a weapon, then the same weapon except with more attack and a "+1" as an affix later), but there sure are a lot of them.
+Really painful for those who want a copy of every item.

 Red Baron: Some high-ranking bracers and all the top agents for Ouroboros and the church have titles like this.

 Joshua: The Black Fang